skader14/convergent-backend-workshop-sp25/README.md

 and Flask to create the endpoints.

 You'll see a file called flask-setup.py.
-For simplicities sake, we suggest copying the code in this file, creating a new project on replit.com, and running the API on their servers.
+For simplicities sake, we suggest copying the code in this file, creating a new project on replit.com, pasting it into a file there, and running the API on their servers.

 Once you've cloned this app, be sure to: